The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Hyperbaric Chambers for PTSD & Military Veterans

-There is growing evidence that PTSD is caused by traumatic events that alter the brain’s structure.
-The result is a “non-healing brain wound”, which can be seen using functional imaging.
-And while there are many therapies that focus on managing PTSD symptoms, currently there is not a cure for PTSD.
-In recent years, there have been clinical trials that study the effectiveness of hyperbaric oxygen therapy for PTSD.
 Although it’s not an FDA-approved treatment, many veterans claim HBOT helps their PTSD.
-Hyperbaric oxygen therapy, however, is FDA approved to treat inflammation in the body, and many believe PTSD is a result of brain inflammation from trauma.
 As a matter of fact, some believe so strongly in hyperbaric therapy for PTSD that there is a pending Veterans National Traumatic Brain Injury Treatment Act.
-Hyperbaric therapy could also be beneficial for people that might experience PTSD in their job, such as EMT, firefighters, police, etc. Lastly, in the spirit of transparency, there is some controversy on both sides of the discussion for using hyperbaric oxygen therapy for PTSD.
+Hyperbaric therapy could also be beneficial for people who might experience PTSD in their jobs, such as EMTs, firefighters, police, etc. Lastly, in the spirit of transparency, there is some controversy on both sides of the discussion about using hyperbaric oxygen therapy for PTSD.

 Special Pricing